-I’ve used Buzzsumo to gather data for each business type.
-The website has analyzed over 14k articles of every content type and found which suits each industry.
+I’ve used BuzzSumo to gather data for each business type.
+The website has analyzed over 14K articles of various types of content and found which suits each industry.

 Analyzing more than 14K articles in the Business category, it was found that Why, What, and Infographic posts work great.
-These content types gain more social media shares over the List, How-to, and Video types.
+These types of content gain more social media shares over the List, How-to, and Video types.

 Takeaway: For the Business category, content asking “What” or “Why” and infographics works the best, so take the benefit to gain more social traction.

 Using over 14, 292 articles, we determined that people prefer What posts followed by Videos and Why posts when it comes to Lifestyle.
-Approximately 5k shares is the average number for What posts if well-written and promoted.
+Approximately 5K shares is the average number for What posts if well-written and promoted.

 Takeaway: For Finance, don’t miss the power of videos and How-To articles, especially when sharing on Facebook.

 Marketing is widely known as a channel of communication which helps in inducing your customer’s behavior.
 An efficient and effective marketing technique is one which leaves a positive impact on users.
 Therefore, it’s evident that videos top the charts in this section.

 Takeaway: For the Marketing category, take advantage of the Video content type to tell stories with some emotional touches to trigger action.

 Parenting is perhaps the most sensitive segment of the market.
 Today’s parents have become far more aware than the parents of the last decade.
 In fact, the search for information starts in the pre-parenting phase when soon-to-be fathers and mothers starting browsing the Internet to learn what to expect.

 It’s tough to reach a point of conclusion for the SEO category.
-As you can see in the above graph, all the content types have a competitive edge over the other in this segment.
+As you can see in the above graph, all types of content have a competitive edge over the other in this segment.
 Although the difference is much less here, Why and What posts get a little more social shares.
 They’re closely followed by Video and How-To articles.

 Takeaway: If you work in SEO or related digital marketing, then Twitter is the best social network to promote on and Why posts will help make things easy.

 With increasing popularity, business owners tend to look forward to working on this top-performing content type.
 Why posts and Videos tend to suit the Technology category the most.
 Our statistics showed that people prefer to view these more on Facebook as well as Twitter and Pinterest.

 Takeaway: For Technology, a combination of Why posts and Videos promoted on Facebook will return noticeable results.

 Facebook again seems to hold dominance in the Entertainment area.
 Content is viewed and shared well through Facebook and Twitter, but there’s almost no sign of presence on any other social media networks.
-The best content type is List posts, which show very high shares close to 50k.
+The best content type is List posts, which show very high shares close to 50K.